About the Author of the Blogsite, Not the Author of the Bible::

 According to [Josiah's command,] all the service of the Lord was prepared the same day, to keep the Passover & to offer the burnt offerings on the altar of the Lord.
 And the children [people] of Israel [who were there] at that time, kept the Passover & the Feast of Unleavened Bread [for] 7 days.

-The Passover was kept in the 18th year Josiah [ruled.]
+This Passover was kept in the 18th year Josiah [ruled.]
 After all this, when Josaiah prepared the [Lord's] temple, Necho, [Egypt's] king, came up to fight against Charchemish [near the] Euphrates [River.]

-Josaiah went out against him, but [Necho] sent ambassadors to [Josiah,] saying, King of Judah, what [quarrel is there between you & me?]
+And Josaiah went out against him, but [Necho] sent ambassadors to [Josiah,] saying, King of Judah, what [quarrel is there between you & me?]
 I [didn't] come against you this day, but against the house I have war [with:] for God commanded me to hurry.

 And they brought [Josiah] to Jerusalem & he died & was buried in one of the [tombs] of his [forefathers.]
 And all Judah & Jerusalem mourned for Josaiah.
-Jeremiah [grieved] for Josiah & the [male & female singers speak] of Josiah, [as they lament] until this day.
+And Jeremiah [grieved] for Josiah & the [male & female singers speak] of Josiah, [as they lament] until this day.

-[They] made them [a rule] in Israel & [look] they are written in the Lamentations.
+And [they] made them [a rule] in Israel & [look] they are written in the Lamentations.
 Now, the rest of [Josaiah's actions] & all his goodness, according to [what] was written in the Law of the Lord & [Josaiah's] deeds, 1st & last, [look,] they are written in the Book of the Kings of Israel & Judah.

 12/21/2023